 - are outside in warm temperatures

 Congestion or a runny or stuffy nose can be a common symptom of ED medications.
 In most cases, these side effects go away without treatment.
-Talk to your doctor if they persist.
+Talk with your doctor if they persist.

 Minor side effects are common when taking ED medication.
 Still, there are a few side effects that aren’t as common, and some can even be dangerous.
 Severe side effects of ED medications can include:

 - priapism (erections that last longer than 4 hours)